JamosW/Quick-Valuation/README.md

 By utilizing financial metrics and user-provided inputs, the application provides real-time stock valuation insights, enabling informed investment decisions.

 This app serves two purposes:
-1. Quick and dirty valuation to help you decide if the stock is worth investing time and energy to asses
+1. Quick and dirty valuation to help you decide if the stock is worth investing time and energy to look deeper
 2. Post-financial-model visualization of your stock/investments calculated value.

 ## Features